MDentro/OrderSystemTesting/README.md

 ## Introduction
 This application is build for a one man business with the possibility to have a different user role for a representative (with limited access) in case of absence of the owner.
 The owner can create, read, update and delete products.
-The products can get assigned a stock locations.
+A product can be assigned to a stock location.
 The representative can only read the orders and process a payment.
 Orders can be made containing user data and different products.
 The owner and representative can sign in so endpoints can be protected.
 Furthermore, images supporting the products can be uploaded and more.